PostHog/posthog.com/contents/blog/customer-churn-analysis-guide.md

 ## How to improve retention and reduce churn

 So, how do you improve retention and reduce churn?
-Talking to users is a vital component – we're [constantly talking to users] – but here are some tactical moves to consider:
+Talking to users is a vital component – we're [constantly talking to users](/blog/making-something-people-want) – but here are some tactical moves to consider:

 - **Check for involuntary churn:** Involuntary churn typically means billing problems – e.g. expired cards, out-of-date info etc. In e-commerce, abandoned baskets are a form involuntary churn.

 - **Target different users:** Sometimes poor retention comes from acquiring the wrong users.
-This could be a marketing problem, or you might have the wrong ideal customer profile for your product.
+This could be a marketing problem, or you might have the wrong [ideal customer profile](/blog/creating-ideal-customer-profile) for your product.

 - **Learn about your power users:** It's great to have power users, but they're also more sensitive to product changes.
 It's important to identify who they are, what they do, and what they value.
-They're your biggest advocated, so keep them happy.
+They're your biggest advocates, so keep them happy.
 See: [How to identify and analyze power users in PostHog](/tutorials/power-users).

 - **Improve your product:** If you're talking to your users, and learning about your power users, then you should be well-placed to build awesome new features your existing (and potential) customers will love.
 I'm told this is "creating value" in the official business lingo.

 - **Focus on customer success:** Customer success > outbound sales a lot of the time.
 [Our customer success team](/handbook/small-teams/customer-success) owns all inbound contact requests, assisting new users and introducing them to the right PostHog people at the right time.
 If you can't afford a dedicated team, give the job to someone until you do.
 PostHog CEO, James Hawkins, owned this area in our early days.

-- Re-engage your users: Users who like your product can sometimes be distracted by other things.
-Well-timed re-engagement messages, such as "you left these items in your basket", can be extremely powerful.
+- **Re-engage your users:** Users who like your product can sometimes be distracted by other things.
+Well-timed re-engagement messages, such as showcasing an underused featured, can be extremely powerful.
 [Path analysis](/product/user-paths) is a useful tool for understanding where users get distracted.

 ### The things you need to improve retention